Areva Solar: Technology

-Areva Solar specializes in concentrated solar power (CSP) technology, which uses lenses and mirrors to direct a large area of sunlight onto a small surface.
+Areva Solar specialized in concentrated solar power (CSP) technology, which uses lenses and mirrors to direct a large area of sunlight onto a small surface.
 In particular, the group employs Compact Linear Fresnel Reflector (CLFR) technology, a type of CSP in which flat moving reflectors follow the path of the sun and reflect its radiation to the fixed pipe receivers above.
 Water flows through the receivers, generating saturated and superheated solar steam, which in turn generates electricity.

 CLFR differs from other forms of CSP because the mirrors are flat rather than parabolic, and they turn on a single axis, following the sun.
 They are cheaper to produce than parabolic mirrors, and they are smaller, allowing more reflectors to be installed in less space.

 Projects

-Areva Solar has a number of projects aimed to advance research and development activities in the renewable energy sector.
+Areva Solar had a number of projects aimed to advance research and development activities in the renewable energy sector.

 Kimberlina solar plant in Bakersfield, California, began operation in October 2008.
 It was the first new CSP facility in California in nearly 20 years.
-The Kimberlina plant has a 5-MW capacity—enough power for 3,500 homes in central California.
-It is the first CLFR plant to be built in North America.
+The Kimberlina plant had a 5-MW capacity—enough power for 3,500 homes in central California.
+It was the first CLFR plant to be built in North America.

-Areva Solar is conducting a 44-MW solar thermal addition with CS Energy to the existing 750-MW Kogan Creek Power Station in Queensland, Australia.
-This station will be able to produce more electricity with the same amount of coal when it is complete in 2013.
-The project, subsidized by the Australian government, is estimated to cost A$104.7 million.
-It will be the world's largest solar integration with a coal-fired plant, and it will reduce the facility's greenhouse gas emissions by 35,600 metric tons annually.
+Areva Solar commenced a 44-MW solar thermal addition with CS Energy to the existing 750-MW Kogan Creek Power Station in Queensland, Australia.
+This station was to produce more electricity with the same amount of coal.
+The project, subsidized by the Australian government, was estimated to cost A$104.7 million.
+It would be the world's largest solar integration with a coal-fired plant, designed to reduce the facility's greenhouse gas emissions by 35,600 metric tons annually.
+However by March 2016 this project had been cancelled only partially completed.